 Note: If the COD information on a replacement disk drive is questionable or invalid, the disk drive is labeled dead.
 Once a drive is marked as standby, the COD is updated with the correct information.
-If you use the Global Array Manager (GAM) software to change that drive's state, the invalid COD is overwritten automatically.
-(See page 49 for a brief description of GAM.)
+If you use the Global Array Manager (GAM) or Web Array Manager (WAM) software to change that drive's state, the invalid COD is overwritten automatically (see "Global Array Manager (GAM)" and "Web Array Manager (WAM)" on page 52 for brief descriptions of GAM and WAM).
 If the drive with the invalid COD is inserted into the same slot as one that died and was removed, it starts a rebuild.
 If it is placed in any other nonconfigured slot, it comes up dead and must be marked as standby.